-The Vero Beach Prayer Breakfast is pleased to announce our speakers Jim & Jill Kelly and Jonathan Falwell.
+The Vero Beach Prayer Breakfast is pleased to announce that Os Guinness, Pastor Rob McCoy and January Littlejohn will be speaking.

 Through the blessing of the upright a city is exalted ...
 Proverbs 11:11